-How to Drink Good Wine On a Budget
+How to Drink Good Wine on a Budget

 You just need to know what to look for.

-Raise your hand if you’ve spent far too many a Friday evening frantically searching for a bottle of vino to bring to [insert stressful social event here] only to reach for the $30 bottle of Merlot because a) it’s Merlot, your mother drinks it, it must be good; and b) it costs almost twice as much as you make in an hour, so again, it must be good.
-Spoiler alert: the wine, this situation, it’s not good.
+Raise your hand if you’ve spent far too many a Friday evening frantically searching for a bottle of vino to bring to [insert stressful social event here] only to reach for the $30 bottle of merlot because a) it’s merlot, your mother drinks it, it must be good; and b) it costs almost twice as much as you make in an hour, so again, it must be good.
+Spoiler alert: The wine, this situation, it’s not good.

-Next Friday night make a beeline for any of the sections selling wines from the following parts of the world.
+This Saturday night, make a beeline for any of the sections selling wines from the following parts of the world.
 You won’t regret it.

 The Loire Valley, France

-It’s true.
-Many major wine regions in France produce wines that have hefty price tags.
+It’s true: Many major wine regions in France produce wines that have hefty price tags.
 However, bottles from the Loire Valley region remain delicious and affordable.
 I won’t lie to you, the reasons for which the prices in this region remain on the low side are unknown to (wo)man—and most sommeliers predict this won’t last.
 So get drinking.

-Varietals to Look For: Muscadet (think uber crisp, lemony flavors), Cabernet Franc (Cabernet Sauv’s more interesting, younger brother; herbaceous, spicy).
+Varietals to look for: Muscadet (think über-crisp, lemony flavors), Cabernet Franc (Cabernet Sauv’s more interesting, younger brother; herbaceous, spicy).

 Portugal is considered to be very much an “emerging” market as far as wine regions go.
 Vineyards in Portugal are planted with many different types of lesser-known varietals (experts might say they lack focus).
-This, combined with the fact that the country is in a bit of an economic tailspin keeps demand and costs generally low.
+This, combined with the fact that the country is in a bit of an economic tailspin, keeps demand and costs generally low.
 Regardless of this, ever the perfectionists, Portuguese producers are making some damn good vino in an enviably warm seaside climate.
-As a whole, Portugal tends to label wine by region and sub-region, mostly to confuse you.
-Look for bottles from the Douro (for reds) and Vinho verde (for whites/rosé)
+As a whole, Portugal tends to label wine by region and subregion, mostly to confuse you.
+Look for bottles from the Douro (for reds) and Vinho verde (for whites/rosé).

-Varietals to Look For: Carménère (a “holy shit” varietal boasting beautiful black fruit and leather notes), Sauvignon Blanc (tart, spicy and grassy).
+Varietals to look for: Carménère (a “holy shit” varietal boasting beautiful black fruit and leather notes), Sauvignon Blanc (tart, spicy, and grassy).

-All that glitters isn’t gold as folks in the South African wine industry have discovered.
-Despite having an ideal climate and terroir for grapes, South African winemakers battled a total Phylloxera (an evil aphid-type pest) obliteration in the late 19th century, a devastating high-supply, low-demand wine market and boycotts due to the Apartheid system.
-These problems are now somewhat sorted, and the South African wine industry is slowly but surely clawing it’s way back into our hearts.
+All that glitters isn’t gold, as folks in the South African wine industry have discovered.
+Despite having an ideal climate and terroir for grapes, South African winemakers battled a total Phylloxera (an evil aphid-type pest) obliteration in the late 19th century, a devastating high-supply, low-demand wine market, and boycotts due to the Apartheid system.
+These problems are now somewhat sorted, and the South African wine industry is slowly but surely clawing its way back into our hearts.

 Did you really think I wasn’t going to mention Spain?
 Come on now.
-The Spanish have been making incredible, earthy and flavorful wines since forever, but the first “fine” wine on record was made in 1852, putting them well behind their French and Italian neighbors.
+The Spanish have been making incredible, earthy, and flavorful wines since forever, but the first “fine” wine on record was made in 1852, putting them well behind their French and Italian neighbors.
 Spain (like Portgual) tends to work with varietals that are hidden from the limelight.
-The fact that there is less demand for these wines keeps prices low while quality remains high.
-Spanish wines are generally unfiltered and unrefined, making them super rich and smoky, and doubled down on quality.
+The fact that there is less demand for these wines keeps prices low, while quality remains high.
+Spanish wines are generally unfiltered and unrefined, making them super-rich and smoky, and doubled down on quality.
 I recommend searching high and low for wines from Northern Spain, specifically Rioja and Ribera Del Duero.

-Varietals to Look For: Garnacha (raspberry, smoky, white pepper goodness), Verdejo (grapefruit and lychee flavors everywhere).
+Varietals to look for: Garnacha (raspberry, smoky, white pepper goodness), Verdejo (grapefruit and lychee flavors everywhere).